 In the main classroom at the Pleasanton Senior Center

 Contact Barbara Will at 925-931-5389 or email@example.com for more information.

 o you know what resources are available in our community?

-month we will highlight an organization that serves our seniors.
+month we will highlight an organization or business that serves

 New Tai Chi Class